Kate Middleton’s Top Fashion Moments Of 2016 Proving The Duchess of Cambridge Is A Style Icon

 — HELLO!
 US (@hellomagUS) July 8, 2016

 This was not the only time this past year that Kate wore attire that mimicked the fashion of Prince William’s stylish mother.
-At this year’s Remembrance Sunday Service, Kate looked almost identical to princess Diana, from the wide-brimmed hat, to the pearl earrings to the all-black attire and traditional red poppies pinned to the upper left side of her jacket.
+At this year’s Remembrance Sunday Service, Kate looked almost identical to princess Diana, from the wide-brimmed hat to the pearl earrings to the all-black attire and traditional red poppies pinned to the upper left side of her jacket.
 Even their expressions matched.

 CountryLiving: Kate Middleton and Princess Diana Look Eerily Similar in New Photo https://t.co/gmLyHKhGeq pic.twitter.com/QwUpm5Pa4o